Why Does My Dog Put His Paw On Me?

 “A paw on you is a sign of affection and trust,” Rice said.

 Touching, looking into your dog’s eyes and spending time together release the hormone oxytocin, which is the bonding hormone.
-This is the hormone that gets released when mothers feed their newborns to help them get attached to each other.
-It also facilitates the parenting instinct, making moms want to care for their babies.
+This is the hormone that gets released when mothers feed their newborns, and also facilitates the parenting instinct, making moms want to care for their babies.

 So you actually get bonded to your dog when you’re touching him (and when he’s touching you by putting his paw on you).